« MIT Scheduling

 - Subject Planning: enable department admins to set up subjects in each academic term

-I helped to change the site architecture from server-side JSP to AngularJS, and switched to separate frontend and backend repositories that could be managed separately.
-This expedited frontend development enormously by preventing unnecessary and slow backend maven builds.
+We changed the site architecture from server-side JSP to AngularJS, and switched to separate frontend and backend repositories that could be managed separately.
+This expedited frontend development enormously by preventing extra full-builds for every frontend update.

 Classrooms browser featured a D3-generated calendar tool that displayed room occupancy in real time.